When Coping Skills Don’t Touch It

 If OCD is running the loop

 ERP and response prevention become central.
-ACT may support the work by helping you stop organizing your life around reassurance, rituals, and certainty-seeking.
+ACT supports the work when reassurance, rituals, mental review, or certainty-seeking are running the day.

 02